Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 a_part1 is: 42
 */
 ```
-This way code like procedure definitions or struct declarations and so on can be divided over several source files, and our `main.jai` can be like a summary of the code, containing also the starting `main()` procedure.
+This way code like procedure definitions or struct declarations and so on can be divided over several source files, each grouping all code for a certain functionality.
+Our `main.jai` is then like a summary of the code, containing also the starting `main()` procedure.
 `#load` provides us with a way to structure the code in a project: code that belongs together can be put in one file.
 In this way, the main file of a project can be structured as a collection of all these component source files.
 In a more complex project, this principle could be applied to lower levels as well: `part1.jai` could also contain #load (s), and so on: it is a hierarchical process.